 This is the easiest at-home canning method.

-You can buy special water bath canners, but you can also use a large cooking pot with a tight-fitting lid.
+You can buy special water bath canners, (Amazon Link) but you can also use a large cooking pot with a tight-fitting lid.

 The sterilized jars of food are submerged in boiling water and cooked for a shorter time at lower temperatures.